 My pet won’t stop chewing/digging/barking/scratching/spraying.
 Where can I find help?

-Certain behaviors can be frustrating and difficult to overcome.
-Many veterinary hospitals offer behavior counseling and obedience training.
-Call your clinic to set up a behavior assessment.
+Specific behaviours can be frustrating and very challenging to overcome.
+Many veterinary hospitals offer behaviour counselling and obedience training.
+Call your clinic to set up a behaviour assessment.

 My pet needs to have surgery.
 Should I be worried about the anesthesia?